mautic/documentation/campaigns/campaign_builder.md

 ### Conditions

 Conditions can be used to execute different actions based on a lead's data.
 For example, a condition can be configured to execute an action if a lead has an email or do something else if they do not.

+__The delay you set is ran before checking the condition no matter the delay you add on the connected actions.
+It will not wait the delay on the connected action to check the status of the condition to qualify the lead into the positive or negatve path of the condition.__

+#### Positive status Condition Path (Green Points)

+Actions attached to the green point of a condition are considered as positive status points.
+The status condition path is taken as a result of a the condition at the end of the delay set (trigger, delay or specific date).

+#### Negative status Condition Path (Red Points)

+Actions attached to the red point of a condition are considered as negative status points.
+This path is taken as a result of negative status for the condition at the end of the delay set (trigger, delay or specific date).